Powerlearnproject/se-day1-assignment-julisunkan/README.md

 Example of a vague prompt: Write something about dogs Example of a clear,specific and concise prompt: Examine the role of dogs in disaster relief efforts, focusing on specific breeds and their unique abilities.

 The improved prompt is more effective because it is clear, specific and concise.
-It also uses keywords that guide the AI towards the kind of response that is required.
+It also used keywords that guide the AI towards the kind of response that is required.